 Yes – every new student is required to attend Orientation.
 This is because Orientation gives you the opportunity to meet and get to know your classmates, learn about the campus and available resources, meet with faculty and administrators, and receive your course schedules.

 A current student saw this question and jokingly responded, “EVERYTHING” – but it’s true!
 Orientation is a time when you meet your classmates, learn about being a college student, hear from different offices and organizations, and receive information about your academic department.
 It’s the first time you spend time on campus as an official Rider student and it is the foundation of your Rider career.

 Do I need to bring anything specific to Orientation?

 If you are staying overnight you will need to bring bedding and anything else you would need for a one night stay.
-The rooms are not air conditioned, so if you’re coming on a hot weekend, a fan is recommended.
+The rooms are air conditioned, so we ask that you do not bring a fan.
 You might also want to bring flip-flops for the showers.

 What time does Orientation start?